Ripthulhu/VFIO-SGPU/README.md

 - **Verify IOMMU Activation**: After rebooting, use the command `dmesg | grep IOMMU` to confirm IOMMU is enabled.

 ### 3. Check IOMMU Groups
 - **Script to List IOMMU Groups**: Use the provided `iommu-groups.sh` script to view IOMMU groups and attached devices.
 Ensure your GPU is in a separate group or consider using an ACS override patch if necessary.
-If this doesn't return anything, IOMMU is not working
+If this script doesn't return anything, IOMMU is not working

 ### 4. Install Required Tools
 - **Tool Installation**: